Professional Spotlight | Dr. Daniel Kelly

-PNI is affiliated with Providence Saint John’s Health Center and John Wayne Cancer Institute.
+PNI is affiliated with Providence Saint John’s Health Center and Saint John’s Cancer Institute.
 What does that partnership bring?

 Neurosurgery is no walk in the park, and neither should it be.
 Mentorship can be a key component to a young neurosurgeon’s success and in shaping the next generation of neuro-specialists.

 DK: In doing what we do every day, and the way we treat patients, we lead by example.
 We spend a lot of time with patients; their outcomes and well-being will always be our top priority.